MicrosoftDocs/azure-dev-docs/articles/java/ai/get-started-app-chat-scaling-with-azure-container-apps.md

 ## Sample code

-Samples used in this article include:
+The following samples are used in this article:

 * [Java chat app with RAG](https://github.com/Azure-Samples/azure-search-openai-demo-java)
 * [Load Balancer with Azure Container Apps](https://github.com/Azure-Samples/openai-aca-lb)

 ## Next step

-* Use [Azure Load Testing](/azure/load-testing/) to load test your chat app with
+* Use [Azure Load Testing](/azure/load-testing/) to load test your chat app.